NickBWagner/wpe-wc-toolbox/README.md

 ### Auto Logout

+This option automatically logs out your customers as they visit pages on your site.
+Logging out customers makes your site more performant by minimizing the number of logged in users (which reduces server load) and by eliminating personalization on dynamic pages (which improves cacheability).

-This option automatically logs customers out of the site if they go to particular dynamic pages (cart, checkout, and account).
-Doing so minimizes the number of logged in users, making your site more performant.
-Use Auto Logout if you are willing to give up page personalization for site performance.
+Auto Logout will not log out customers when they visit cart pages, checkout pages, and account pages.
+Enable Auto Logout only if you are willing to give up page personalization for site performance.

 ### Guest Attribution